kazo0/kazo0.github.io/docs/_posts/2024-04-21-tidbit-resource-extension.md

 Ideally, we would be able to package up any resource overrides as part of a custom `Style`.
 Unfortunately, the `Resources` property of a `FrameworkElement` is not a `DependencyProperty` and, therefore, cannot be set using a `Style.Setter`.

 This is where the [Uno Toolkit][uno-toolkit-repo] comes in!
-Within the Uno Toolkit, there is a [`ResourceExtension`][resource-ext-toolkit] class that provides a `Resources` Attached Property that forwards the provided `ResourceDictionary` to the `FrameworkElement.Resources` but comes with all of that `DependencyProperty` goodness.
+Within the Uno Toolkit, there is a [`ResourceExtensions`][resource-ext-toolkit] class that provides a `Resources` Attached Property that forwards the provided `ResourceDictionary` to the `FrameworkElement.Resources` but comes with all of that `DependencyProperty` goodness.
 This allows you to package up your resource overrides into a `ResourceDictionary` and use it within a `Setter` of a `Style`.

 ## Example